randallb15/Real-Estate-Analysis/README.md

 ### Further Study
 I would like to look at correlations between house Airbnb prices and availability.
 I think you could find a sweet spot in terms of house size, house price, location, Airbnb price, and availability to maximize revenue.

+Recommender for houses for Airbnb.

+Program that will input house data from zillow or realtor or manually and interpolate to guess what it may earn on Airbnb.